Tai Tuivasa

 Tai Anthony Tuivasa (born 16 March 1993) is an Australian professional mixed martial artist.
 He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of 28 October 2025, he is #12 in the UFC heavyweight rankings.

 Early life

 Tuivasa was born in Sydney to an Indigenous Australian (Wiradjuri) mother and a Samoan father.
 He grew up in the western Sydney suburb of Mount Druitt with 11 siblings, and predominantly played rugby league in his youth.
 He was signed by the professional Sydney Roosters rugby league club in 2010, but gave up playing the sport when he developed a gambling addiction.

 Mixed martial arts career

 Early career

 Tuivasa made his professional MMA debut in August 2012 in his native Australia.
 He fought sporadically over the next four years, with all of his wins ending in knockouts.

 Tuivasa also fought a couple of MMA mixed rules bouts with Combat 8 promotions.
 Tuivasa fought Australian former rugby league representative John Hopoate on 1 December 2012 in the Newcastle Panthers FC arena at Combat 8:02, the second Combat 8 event, winning the fight by TKO.
 Tuivasa later fought kickboxer Peter Graham at Combat 8:03, in a back-and-forth brawl that seemed as if Tuivasa would finish his opponent early on.
 Yet as the fight went on, Graham rallied and Tuivasa tired, leading to an eventual loss for Tuivasa via TKO in the second round due to punches.